greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pgbouncer.html.md

 :   To restart PgBouncer as a daemon, specify the options `-Rd`.

+    >  **Note** This option is deprecated.
+Instead, use a rolling restart with multiple Pgbouncer processes listening on the same port using `so_reuseport` instead.

     > **Note** Restart is available only if the operating system supports Unix sockets and the PgBouncer `unix_socket_dir` configuration is not deactivated.

 -q \| --quiet